hpc/mpifileutils/doc/rst/dtar.1.rst

 DESCRIPTION
 -----------

-Parallel MPI application to create and extract tar archive files.
+Parallel MPI application to create and extract tar files.

-dtar writes archives using the pax file format.
+dtar writes archives in pax file format.
-In addition to the archive file, dtar creates an index that records the byte offset of each entry in the archive. dtar reads the index file to improve performance when extracting the archive.
+In addition to the archive file, dtar creates an index to record the number of items and the byte offset of each entry within the archive.
+This index enables faster parallel extraction of the archive file.
+By default, dtar appends its index as the last entry in the archive.
+Optionally, the index may be written as a separate file or as an extended attribute (xattr) of the archive file.

-dtar can extract archives in various tar formats, including archives created by other tools.
-Archives can be compressed with gzip, bz2, or compress.
+dtar can extract archives in various tar formats, including archive files that were created by other tools like tar. dtar can also extract archives that have been compressed with gzip, bz2, or compress.
-Compressed archives are significantly slower to extract than uncompressed archives.
+Compressed archives are significantly slower to extract than uncompressed archives, namely because decompression inhibits available parallelism.

-Uncompressed archives can be extracted fastest when a corresponding dtar index file exists.
+Archives are extracted fastest when a dtar index exists.
-If an index file does not exist, dtar can create an index file during extraction to benefit subsequent extractions of the same archive.
+If an index does not exist, dtar can create and record an index during extraction to benefit subsequent extractions of the same archive file.

+When extracting an archive, dtar avoids extracting the entry corresponding to its index.
+If other tools, like tar, are used to extract the archive, the index entry is extracted as a regular file in the current working directory with a file extension of ".dtaridx" and the same basename as the original archive file.
+For an archive named "file.tar", the index file is named "file.tar.dtaridx".

 OPTIONS
 -------